 3. Add dried oregano, 1 cup fresh pineapple and vinegar.
 Continue to stir over medium heat until 90% of the liquid has evaporated (~3-5 minutes).

 4. Add chiles and broth.
 Bring to a boil, turn heat down to low, cover and simmer for 15 minutes.
 Remove from heat.
-Blend entire contents of the pot until completely smooth.
+Blend entire contents of the pot until completely smooth and then, strain through a sieve..
 Stir in lime juice.
 Taste, and adjust seasonings (more salt? more lime?).

 5. Stir in reconstituted soy curls.
 Then, stir in remaining 1 cup of fresh pineapple chunks.
 Spoon into a glass bowl, cover, and refrigerate overnight, or for, at least, 8-10 hours.